cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 The <span class="notranslate">`lve_setuid_enter`</span> parameter controls whether you want to enter the corresponding LVE when using cPanel tools on behalf of a non-root user.

-By default, the feature is disabled (0), to enable it, run the following for CloudLinux 7 hybrid:
+By default, the feature is disabled (0), to enable it, run the following for CloudLinux OS Shared 7 hybrid:

 <div class="notranslate">